-High school and home school students are permitted to enroll at GLCC prior to the completion of their high school course of study, as are students attending public or private high schools.
+Students are permitted to enroll at GLCC prior to the completion of their high school course of study.
 The following stipulations apply to these students:

-- 1. The student must be at least 16 years old. - 2.
-The student may take a maximum of 24 credits. - The student should be in his/her last two years of high school studies. - 4.
-The student can only enroll in 100-level courses, and may take up to six (6) credit hours per semester (24 credits maximum).
-Exceptions can be granted by the Vice President of Academic Affairs.
+- 1. The student is recommended to be in his/her last two years of high school studies. - 2.
+The student is recommended only to enroll in 100- and 200-level courses. - 3.
+Exceptions may be granted by the Vice President of Academic Affairs.
 The following courses are automatically acceptable:

 BT 100 Introduction to Biblical Interpretation

 BT 135 Personal Spiritual Formation

 CC 110 Speech Fundamentals

+CS 150 Introduction to Computing

 EN 130 Composition and Grammar

 EN 131 Critical Research

+GS 109 Academic Success

 HI 140 / 141 Ancient Western Civilization / Medieval Western Civilization

 LI 140 / 141 Ancient Western Literature / Medieval Western Literature

+MA 200 Quantitative Literacy

 MUS 100 The Musical Experience

 MUS 110, 111 Music Fundamentals 1 & 2

 PY 150 Introduction to Psychology

 SC 110 Biological Foundations of Nutrition

 SC 120 Physical Science and Laboratory

 SC 130 General Biology and Laboratory

-The dually enrolled student must complete the regular admissions procedures required by GLCC for "limited enrollment."
+4. The dually enrolled student must complete the regular admissions procedures required by GLCC for "limited enrollment."